 - High-Financial-Risk Study: Analyzes the relationship between equity returns and high-financial-risk, as measured by the Altman z-Score.

-In 2011 we introduce the web-based Duff & Phelps Risk Premium Calculator.
-The Calculator automatically estimates levered and unlevered cost of equity capital (COE) for your subject company dependent on its size and risk characteristics (for any valuation date from January 1, 1996 to present), using both the capital asset pricing model (CAPM) and buildup models.
+- Estimates levered and unlevered cost of equity capital (COE) for your subject company dependent on its size and risk characteristics for any valuation date from January 1, 1996 to present, using both the capital asset pricing model (CAPM) and buildup models.

 Duff & Phelps, LLC